cedadev/nlds/README.md

 [![Coverage](https://github.com/cedadev/nlds/actions/workflows/testing.yml/coverage.svg)](https://github.com/cedadev/nlds/actions/workflows/testing.yml/htmlcov)

-This is the server code for the CEDA Near-Line Data Store (NLDS), consisting of an HTTP API and a cluster of rabbit consumers.
+This is the server code for the CEDA Near-Line Data Store (NLDS), consisting of an HTTP API and a cluster of rabbit consumer microservices.
 The [NLDS client](https://github.com/cedadev/nlds-client) is required to communicate with the API, either via the command line interface or python client library.